 I did some research and discovered that there was a legal hack.
 Simply modify one line of code in the plugin and the import file size restriction could be increased.

 But it wasn’t as simple as that.
 The plugin’s developers had become aware of the hack and had modified the code in the updated versions of the plugin.
 The hack, though legal, no longer worked.

 Undaunted, I looked for an earlier version of the plugin, one that had worked before and should still work now.

-Robert followed the instructions in the video above and was able to import his website to the new host's servers without any further delay.
+So, Robert bought the legacy version of the plugin from FreeAndCheapEbooks.com for less than $10.
+Then he followed the instructions in the video above and was able to import his website to the new host’s servers without any further delay.

 Share Your Opinion